ritish1082/ritish1082/README.md

 # Hi 👋 , I'm  Ritish Reddy

-- 🛠   I’m currently working with ReactJS, Firebase, Tensorflow
+- 🛠   I’m currently working with ReactJS, Firebase, and Tensorflow.

-- 🚀   I’m currently learning Deep learning
+- 🚀   I’m currently learning Go and PySpark.

-- 👨🏻‍💻   Most of my projects are available on Github.
+- 👨🏻‍💻   Most of my projects are available on GitHub.

 - 📫   How to reach me: sritish.10@gmail.com.